Images of toric variety and amplified endomorphism of weak Fano threefolds: Int-amplified endomorphism

 \section{Int-amplified endomorphism}

 In this section we shall prove Theorem \ref{B}.

 Now we are ready to prove Theorem \ref{B}.
-First we prove the following lemmas. \begin{lemma} Let $X$ be a normal projective variety, $D$ a sum of prime divisors in $X$ such that $K_X+D$ is $\mathbb{Q}$-Cartier.
-If $(X, D)$ has int-amplified endomorphism, then $(X, D)$ is lc, hence normal crossing in codimension $2$. \end{lemma} \begin{proof} Same proof as {\cite[Theorem 1.6]{meng2020building}} works. \end{proof} \begin{lemma} Let $\phi:X\to Y$ be a birational contraction of normal varieties, with $X$ log Fano.
+First we prove the following lemmas. \begin{lemma} Let $\phi:X\to Y$ be a birational contraction of normal varieties, with $X$ log Fano.
 Suppose $X$ has an int-amplified endomorphism $f$.
 Then after replacing $f$ by some power of $f$, the induced dominant rational map $g:Y\to Y$ is an int-amplified endomorphism. \end{lemma} \begin{proof} This follows from the proof of {\cite[Lemma 6.2]{totaro2023endomorphisms}}. \end{proof} \begin{lemma} Let $X, X^+$ be smooth projective threefolds, and let be a flop diagram.
-Let $D\subset X$ be a prime divisor and $f:X\to X$ an int-amplified endomorphism such that $f^{-1}D=D$ and $f^{-1}C=C$ for all flopping curves $C.$ Then the induced dominant rational map $f^+:X\to X$ is an int-amplified endomorphism, and $(f^+)^{-1}D^+=D^+$, where $D^+$ is the strict transform of $D$ in $X^+$. \end{lemma} \begin{proof} The proof is essentially the same as the proof of {\cite[Lemma 6.5]{meng2018building}}.
+Let $D\subset X$ be a prime divisor and $f:X\to X$ an int-amplified endomorphism such that set-theoretically $f^{-1}D=D$ and $f^{-1}C=C$ for all flopping curves $C.$ Then the induced dominant rational map $f^+:X^{+}\dashrightarrow X^{+}$ is an int-amplified endomorphism, and $(f^+)^{-1}D^+=D^+$ set-theoretically, where $D^+$ is the strict transform of $D$ in $X^+$. \end{lemma} \begin{proof} The proof is essentially the same as the proof of {\cite[Lemma 6.5]{meng2018building}}.
 The map $f$ induces an int-amplified endomorphism $f':X'\to X'$ such that $(f')^{-1}D'=D'$, where $D'$ is the image of $D$ in $X'$.
 By the same proof as in {\cite[Lemma 3.6]{zhang2010polarized}}, $f^+$ is a morphism, hence by {\cite[Theorem 3.3]{meng2020building}}, an int-amplified morphism.
 The statement $(f^+)^{-1}D^+=D^+$ is clear. \end{proof} \begin{lemma} Let $X$ be a smooth projective variety and let $\phi:X\to Y$ be a fibration of relative Picard rank $1$ with general fibre $F$ a del Pezzo surface.
 If $X$ has an int-amplified endomorphism, then $\deg F=6,8$ or $9.$ \end{lemma} \begin{proof} Let $f$ be an int-amplified endomorphism of $X$.
 By replacing $f$ by a power of $f$, we may assume that $f$ is over an endomorphism $\bar{f}$ of $Y$.
-For a general point $y\in Y$ with $x=\bar{f}(y)$, we have a surjective endomorphism $f|_{f^{-1}(y)}: f^{-1}(y)\to f^{-1}(x)$, which is not an isomorphism as $f$ is int-amplified.
+For a general point $y_1\in Y$ and $y_2=\bar{f}(y_1)$, we have a surjective endomorphism $f|_{\phi^{-1}(y_1)}: \phi^{-1}(y_1)\to \phi^{-1}(y_2)$, which is not an isomorphism as $f$ is int-amplified.
 By the same proof as in {\cite[Proposition 4]{beauville2001endomorphisms}}, we have $\deg F\geq 6$.
-Since $\phi$ has relative Picard rank $1$, by \cite{mori1980threefolds}, we have $\deg F=6,8$ or $9.$ \end{proof} \textit{Proof of Theorem \ref{B}:} It is very similar to the proof of Theorem \ref{A}.
+Since $\phi$ has relative Picard rank $1$, by \cite{mori1980threefolds}, we have $\deg F=6,8$ or $9.$ \end{proof} \begin{lemma} Let $X$ be a normal projective variety and $D$ a reduced Weil divisor on $X$ such that $(X, D)$ has an int-amplified endomorphism.
+Then $(X, D)$ satisfies log Bott vanishing. \end{lemma} \begin{proof} Follows from \cite[Theorem 3.1]{totaro2023endomorphisms}. \end{proof} \textit{Proof of Theorem \ref{B}:} It is very similar to the proof of Theorem \ref{A}.
+Assume $X$ is not Fano, as otherwise we are done by \cite[Theorem 6.1]{totaro2023endomorphisms}.
 Since $X$ is weak Fano, it is rationally connected.
 So, $K_X$ cannot be nef.
 Let $\phi: X\to Y$ be the contraction of the $K_X$-negative ray of $\overline{NE}(X)$, $\psi: X\to X'$ be the contraction of the $K_X$-trivial ray of $\overline{NE}(X)$.
 Hence $\psi$ is either divisorial or small birational contraction.
 If $\psi$ is small, let $\psi^+:X^+\to X'$ be the flop of $\psi$.
-By {\cite[Proposition 2.2]{jahnke2011threefolds}}, $X'$ is a smooth weak Fano threefold, and by Lemma \ref{pol flop} $X'$ has int-amplified endomorphism.
+By {\cite[Proposition 2.2]{jahnke2011threefolds}}, $X^{+}$ is a smooth weak Fano threefold, and by Lemma \ref{pol flop} $X^{+}$ has int-amplified endomorphism.